Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 Which schools are in the ACC?

-Full ACC members include Boston College, Clemson (football, basketball), Duke, Florida State, Georgia Tech, Louisville (football, basketball), University of Miami, North Carolina, North Carolina State, Notre Dame, Pittsburgh, Syracuse, Virginia, Virginia Tech, and Wake Forest.
+Full ACC members include Boston College, Clemson (football, basketball), Duke, Florida State (football, basketball), Georgia Tech, Louisville (football, basketball), University of Miami, North Carolina, North Carolina State, Notre Dame, Pittsburgh, Syracuse, Virginia, Virginia Tech, and Wake Forest.
 However, note a significant exception: Notre Dame’s football team is not associated with the conference and instead plays as an independent with NBC owning rights to each of its home games.

 Is the ACC Men’s Basketball Tournament on the ACC Network?